dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/advanced/double-buffered-graphics.md

 ---
 title: "Double Buffered Graphics"
-description: Learn how to use double buffered graphics in the .NET Framework to reduce flickering in programming graphics. ms.date: "03/30/2017"
+description: Learn how to use double buffered graphics in Windows Forms to reduce flickering in programming graphics. ms.date: "03/30/2017"
 helpviewer_keywords:
   - "double buffering"